Retail Banking and Wealth Management – Hong Kong SAR

 Having up-to-date and accurate information about you is critical to CRS reporting and we are grateful for your prompt response to our request.

 In the event that we don’t receive your response, we will rely on the account information we have in our records to determine your tax residency for CRS reporting purpose.

 Impact to HSBC and our customers

 To comply with the regulations, HSBC may need to engage you from time to time.
 If you have multiple relationships with us, you may be approached by different parts of the HSBC Group.
-To help us serve you better and capture your information accurately, your response to all our requests will be much appreciated.
+Your response to all of our requests help us serve you better and capture your information accurately.
+Again, we are grateful for your assistance and ongoing support.